HipGraph/HydroLearn/README.md

 ```bash
 python Execute.py --training:train true --evaluation:evaluate true --evaluation:evaluated_checkpoint \"Best\"
 ```
 This invocation executes HydroLearn in train and evaluation modes and evaluates the model by checkpoint name "Best".
-HydroLearn employs a custom argument parser (implemented in Arguments.py) to convert command-line arguments to an equivalent Container instance.
-As such, it also employs a custom command-line argument syntax which is defined below.
+HydroLearn uses a custom argument parser (implemented in Arguments.py) to convert command-line arguments to an equivalent Container (more on Containers below) instance.
+This parser uses a custom command-line argument syntax which is defined below.
 The example command-line arguments given above will be parsed into a container object of the following structure:
 ```python
 -> training
     train = True